 * * *

-For lodging, I can’t recommend Mingalar Inn enough.
+For lodging, I stayed at Mingalar Inn.
 Perfectly kept, bright rooms with teak wood floors, a welcome lemon juice every time you return to the Inn at the end of the day and the price ($7/night for a single; $12-18 for a double depending on size, each with private bath) includes a huge breakfast of banana pancakes, eggs and more.
 Run by a lovely family, who write me still to ask if any more birds have taken a crap on my head.
 (They were talking to me during birdcrap #7).
-For reservations, email mingalarinn-at-gmail.com or call 081/209198, and tell them the birdcrap woman from Canada sent you.

 For food, the best places to try just about anything are the morning markets.
 When the cycle has the market elsewhere, Nyangshwe’s Mingalar Market morning stalls still serve up delicious Shan noodle soups and tofu salads.
 At night, a small night market sets up on the main drag in the tiny town, with grilled whole fish stuffed with cilantro and chilis ($1) and a chapati stand serving great curries and huge, fluffy chapati (50 cents) at rickety plastic tables.
 If you’re looking for more ambiance and some Western food, Star Flower Restaurant (near the post office on Phaung Daw Pyan Road) makes its own home made pasta and has a garden full of fresh basil, used liberally in their sauces.
 I had the roasted eggplant with basil pasta, and it was incredible.
 They’ve also got wood-fired pizza.
 More expensive than your usual fare ($3-4 for a (huge) plate).